sparkflows/sparkflows-docs/docs/operations/clean-up-db.rst

-By default the Database clean up job will be executed one in a day by the below cron expression, it can be configured by the admin in application.properties file
+By default, the database cleanup job runs once a day using the cron expression below.
+This can be configured by the admin in the application.properties file

 ``0 1 1 * * ?`` - > The cron expression which trigger At 01:01 AM of everyday.

-Once the Database clean up job configured user can see the below log for it
+After the database cleanup job is configured, users can view the following log for it

   ::

    scheduleDeleteWorkflowExecutionJob: Db cleanup job : Workflow execution threshold 340 : Pipeline execution threshold : 240
    scheduleDeleteWorkflowExecutionJob : schedule job : scheduleDeleteWorkflowExecutionJob

-While executing the database clean up job user can view the below logs for cleaning up database
+While executing the database cleanup job, users can view the following logs for the database cleanup process

   ::

     fireui.schedulerquartz.DbCleanUpJob SCHEDULER : DbCleanUpJob::execute() fired